SeverinBuchser/SimpleGitShell/README.md

 	This script automates the testing process, making it a convenient way to ensure that your changes do not introduce regressions.
 It can be used as an alternative to manual testing.

 Both options help ensure that your contributions conform to the project's standards and do not introduce issues.

+### Pre-Commit Hooks

+To maintain a consistent and organized codebase, we utilize pre-commit hooks that help enforce certain standards and guidelines.
+These hooks are managed using [Husky](https://typicode.github.io/husky) and play a crucial role in ensuring that our commits adhere to a conventional format.

+### Installation

+The pre-commit hooks are automatically installed when you run `npm install` in the project directory.
+There's no need to configure these hooks separately; they will be set up for you.

+#### Commit Message Hook (commit-msg)

+One of the key pre-commit hooks is the "commit-msg" hook, which checks the format of commit messages to ensure they follow the conventional format defined by [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional).
+By using this pre-commit hook, we ensure that every commit message complies with these standards.

+Please make sure that your commits meet these commit message conventions, and if you have any questions or need assistance, feel free to reach out to us in the issue discussions or through our communication channels.

+#### Pre-Commit Code Analysis

+To ensure the quality and consistency of our codebase, we perform code analysis using `dotnet build` and the "Microsoft.CodeAnalysis.NetAnalyzers" NuGet package.
+This analysis enforces specific coding styles and standards across our project.

 ### Building